acquia/blt/template/readme/project-tasks.md

 ## <a name="local-tasks"></a>Updating you local environment

 The project is configured to update the local environment with a local drush alias and a remote alias as defined in `project.yml`.
 Given that these aliases match, those in `drush/site-aliases/`, you can update the site with Bolt.
+Please see [drush/README.md](../drush/README.md) for details on how to create these aliases.

 ### Refresh: Rebuild the codebase, copy the database, and run updates